donvercety/class_MiniRoute/README.md

 Version 2.1

-The value after the " / " makes a controller callsback.
+The value after the " / " makes a controller callback.
 Which can be a separate class or a function.
 For example **http://mysite.com/contacts** will call the controller called **Contacts**.
 This controller can be a php Class or a simple function.
 This functionality is from [v1.1](https://github.com/donvercety/php.class.MiniRoute/archive/v1.1.zip).
 In version **2.0** the ability to target a specific method in the class is implemented and also the ability to receive url parameters in the callbacks.
 In version **2.1** the `$params` array is removed.
 Parameters are now reachable by the `Route` class instance `$route->getParams()`.
 By popular demand I added a way to reach the query string parameters `$route->getData()`.
 The default targeted method is **index()**, so if you have: